deepset-ai/haystack/docs/_src/usage/usage/knowledge_graph.md

 ...
 ```

-GraphDBKnowledgeGraph can load an existing knowledge graph represented in the form of a .ttl file with the method ```import_from_ttl_file(index, path)```, where path points to a ttl file starting with something like:
+GraphDBKnowledgeGraph can load an existing knowledge graph represented in the form of a .ttl file with the method ```GraphDBKnowledgeGraph.import_from_ttl_file(index, path)```, where path points to a ttl file starting with something like:

 ```
 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .